superbeef150/blog/content/post/life-is-short.md

 * I do something I enjoy for a living.
 * I use my skills to help others do things they really need help with.
 * I help others who I feel deserve it most.
 Friends and family who've helped me over the years, people who can't help themselves.
-* I do other things I enjoy when I'm not working
+* I do other things I enjoy when I'm not working.

 I am lucky to have found a job doing software engineering.
 It makes sense to me and I really enjoy it.
 I am even more lucky that I get to this for a company that helps disabled people.
 I thought it would be neat when I first started, but after doing it for a little while I have found that the feeling I get is pretty significantly understated by the word 'neat'.